Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Problem Formulation

-The main difference between ZOO-based FL and BP-based FL lies in the obtaining of the gradient during local training.
-ZOO-based FL does not directly calculate the gradient, as an alternative, it estimates the gradient by forward propagations.
-Our work uses the ZOO paradigm with a two-point gradient estimator proposed by \citet{malladi2023mezo}, as
+The main difference between ZOO-based FL and BP-based FL lies in the obtaining of the gradient.
+ZOO-based FL estimates the gradient by forward propagations instead of direct calculation.
+Our work uses the ZOO with a two-point gradient estimator proposed by \citet{malladi2023mezo}, as

 where $\hat{\gb}_{i,t}$ is the estimated gradient, $\zb \in\RR^d$ is a random perturbation that follows $\zb\sim\cN(\mathbf{0},\Ib_d)$ and $\epsilon$ is the scale of perturbations.
 When $\hat\gb^r_{i,t}$ is estimated, client $i$ updates its local model as Equation \eqref{eq-local-sgd}.
-For symbol convenience, we denote $\hat{\gb} = \hat{g} \cdot \zb$ with omitted scripts, where $\hat{g} \triangleq \frac{\cL(\wb + \epsilon\zb;\xb) - \cL(\wb - \epsilon\zb;\xb)}{2\epsilon}$ is termed as \textbf{\emph{scalar gradient}}.
+For symbol convenience, we denote $\hat{\gb} = \hat{\varrho} \cdot \zb$ with omitted scripts, where $\hat{\varrho} \triangleq \frac{\cL(\wb + \epsilon\zb;\xb) - \cL(\wb - \epsilon\zb;\xb)}{2\epsilon}$ is termed as \textbf{\emph{scalar gradient}}.